-The researchers are presenting their work today at the 254th National Meeting & Exposition of the American Chemical Society (ACS).
+The researchers are presenting their nanocar research today at the 254th National Meeting & Exposition of the American Chemical Society (ACS).
 ACS, the world’s largest scientific society, is holding the meeting here through Thursday.
 It features nearly 9,400 presentations on a wide range of science topics.

 The American Chemical Society, the world’s largest scientific society, is a not-for-profit organization chartered by the U.S. Congress.
 ACS is a global leader in providing access to chemistry-related information and research through its multiple databases, peer-reviewed journals and scientific conferences.
 ACS does not conduct research, but publishes and publicizes peer-reviewed scientific studies.
 Its main offices are in Washington, D.C., and Columbus, Ohio.

 To automatically receive press releases from the American Chemical Society, contact [email protected].

 Frame suspended into four Cucurbituril wheels: Meet the Ohio Bobcat Nanowagon

 We present the design, synthesis and characterization of the Ohio Bobcat Nanowagon, a pseudorotaxane assembly bearing an H-shaped frame threaded into four Cucurbituril (CB) wheels.
 The key motifs in the frame are two benzimidazolium groups, which link a terphenyl drive shaft (the horizontal bar of the “H” frame) to the axle shafts (the vertical bars of the “H” frame).
 Four pyridinium units terminate the latter.
 Positive charges at the pyridinium and benzimidazolium units allow the frame and the CB wheels to assemble into the final nanowagon in water.
 The white solid obtained upon freeze-drying was used for successful scanning tunneling microscopy imaging (STM).